 In this paper discover the importance of digital accessibility for financial services.
 Hear from authors Martin McKay, CEO & Founder of Texthelp, and Debra Ruh, Global Disability Inclusion Strategist.
 Gain insights to help you make sure your digital services can be accessed and used by people with disabilities.
 Receive a 6-step plan to help you take action.
 You'll also discover results from our research into the accessibility of 30 top National and Community bank websites in America.

-Financial services that aren’t digitally accessible leave disabled users no choice but to manage their finances in person.
 Not only can this be inconvenient.
 By being made to feel different, this can also have an emotional impact too.

 “Some banks I don’t go to [anymore].
 I’ve had bad experiences because sometimes banks don’t want to deal with people with learning disabilities so they push you aside.” - Disabled respondent, National Disability Institute 2019 report